-Allyson is our current student midwife and future CPM.
-She is nearly done with her training and will be remaining part of the Sacred Transitions team.
 Allyson attended MCU and was a LNA for 12 years, working with children with disabilities.
-Allyson has given birth in a hospital, a birth center, and very soon will be welcoming her baby at home with the Sacred Transitions team.
+Allyson has given birth in a hospital, a birth center, and welcomed her third baby at home with the Sacred Transitions team.
 She resides in Langdon, NH with her husband and children.